lupyuen/nuttx-build-farm/README.md

 ## For GitHub Gists:
 sudo sh -c '. ../github-token.sh && ./run-ci.sh 1'

 ## Change '1' to a Unique Instance ID.
-Each instance of this script will run under a different Instance ID.
+Each instance of this script should run under a different Instance ID.

 ## GitLab Token: User Settings > Access Tokens > Select Scopes
 ##   api: Grants complete read/write access to the API, including all groups and projects, the container registry, the dependency proxy, and the package registry.